ADDICTION AFTERCARE

 It is short-term stabilization.

-Addiction aftercare begins the moment treatment ends—continuity without returning to rehab.
+Addiction aftercare starts the moment treatment ends—continuity without returning to rehab.

 Addiction Aftercare Definition